 The CARE team members consist of the Dean of Student Life, Student Outreach and Support, Counseling Center, Student Health and Wellness Center, Residential Life, Student Conduct, and Student Disability Services.
-When needed, we call upon our campus partners in the Office of Institutional Equity, Legal Counsel, Fraternity and Sorority Life, Graduate School, Krieger School of Arts & Sciences, Whiting School of Engineering, Athletics, Community Liaison, and Interfaith Center.
+When needed, we call upon our campus partners in the Office of Institutional Equity, Legal Counsel, Fraternity and Sorority Life, Graduate School, Krieger School of Arts & Sciences, Whiting School of Engineering, Athletics, Student Community Liaison, and Religious and Spiritual Life.

 - Applicant is currently enrolled as an undergraduate at Homewood

 - Applicant must demonstrate financial hardship resulting from an emergency, accident, or other unplanned event